 Did the Apostle Paul recommend disfellowshipping and shunning?
 It certainly seems that one could interpret Paul's words that way.
 However in 1 Cor 6 Paul says that the 'saints' will judge the world and even angels.
 Does that mean church elders are saints qualified to judge the world and angels?
 If not, what was the Apostle Paul talking about in 1 Cor: 5:13?

 Paul did not say Christians should not talk with people who are wicked.
 He did not recommend ignoring people without saying 'Hello, how are you?'.
 Paul did not say wicked people should be treated as if they are literally dead.
 He did not say it was forbidden to have a conversation with wicked people.
 He did not say family ties and close friendships should end when someone get's expelled from the congregation.
-And he didn't say people should be hated like the Watchtower teaches.
+And he didn't say people should be hated like the organization teaches.
 These assumptions would be 'running ahead' of what the Bible says.

 However the words of Paul do seem harsher and more judgmental than the words of Jesus.
 Why is that?